WyattAlexander-001/Bagels_Number_Game/README.md

 In game rules:

-I am thinking of a {}-digit number with no repeated digits.
+I am thinking of a 3-digit number with no repeated digits.
 Try to guess what it is.
 Here are some clues:

 When I say:     That means: